soccervortex/skinvault/SEO_LOGO_FIX.md

 4. Clear Google's cache (may take time for Google to re-crawl)

 ### Current Status
-✅ Metadata description updated to explain what SkinVault is and what it can do ✅ Open Graph metadata improved with better descriptions ⚠️ OG image still uses square icon - create 1200x630px image for best results
+✅ Metadata description updated to explain what SkinVaults is and what it can do ✅ Open Graph metadata improved with better descriptions ⚠️ OG image still uses square icon - create 1200x630px image for best results